 Our clinical and research excellence would not be possible without the support of our funding partners:

-- Fund for Innovative Research Excellence (FIRE) this grant is from the Saint John Regional Hospital Foundation/Horizon Health Network and supports our new study "Effects of Intra-Operative Ropivaciane Epidural Injection on Post-Operative Outcomes Following Elective Lumbar Fusion."
+• Fund for Innovative Research Excellence (FIRE) Grant: from the Saint John Regional Hospital Foundation/Horizon Health Network for our "Effects of Intra-Operative Ropivaciane Epidural Injection on Post-Operative Outcomes Following Elective Lumbar Fusion" study.

-- Chesley Research Grant supports our study "Psychological Risk Factors for Poor Spine Surgery Outcomes."
+• Chesley Family Research Grant: for our "Psychological Risk Factors for Poor Spine Surgery Outcomes" study.

 • Health Promotion and Research Foundation Grant: (Horizon Health Network) operating grant to support initiation of our “Traditional open versus minimally invasive decompression and fusion of the lumbar spine: an objective biomechanical assessment of recovery” study.

 • New Brunswick Health Research Foundation Grant: seed operating grant to support initiation of our “Traditional Open Versus Minimally Invasive Decompression and Fusion of the Lumbar Spine: a Prospective Randomized Cohort Study” study.

 • IWK Centre for Pediatric Pain Research Grant: we collaborate with the IWK on the Clinical Trial "Post-Operative Recovery following Spinal Correction: Home Experience (PORSCHE Study)."
 A prospective observational study examining the pain and recovery patterns in a pediatric population following scoliosis correction surgery.

 • Health Promotion and Research Foundation Grant: Tier I grant for our “Selective Nerve Root Injections can Prevent the Need for Surgery in Patients Suffering from Lumbar Disc Herniations” study.